 Charitable Bequest

-Designate Cru as a full, partial or contingent beneficiary of your retirement account (IRA, 401(k), 403(b) or pension), investment account or bank account.
+Designating Cru as a full, partial or contingent beneficiary of a retirement account, such as an IRA, 401(k), 403(b) or pension.

-Name Cru as a beneficiary of your life insurance policy
+Naming Cru as a beneficiary of a life insurance policy, investment account or bank account.

 Playful grandfather spending time with his grandson in park on sunny day